 James May (b.
-1994, Pittsburgh) is a composer, improviser, conductor, and writer.
+1994, Pittsburgh) is a composer, improviser, teacher, and writer.
 As a composer and improviser, he’s interested in creating music focused on texture, space, and agency, and particularly likes exploring extended vocal technique, listening environments, and literature.
 He regularly writes album reviews and articles for various news publications including The Road to Sound, icareifyoulisten, Sound American, and RTÉ Culture.
 As a conductor and performer, he’s a champion of contemporary and experimental music.

 James’ work has been performed and recorded by Chamber Choir Ireland and Paul Hillier, JACK Quartet, Echéa Quartet, the San Francisco Choral Artists, Longleash, and the University of Louisville Orchestra and Collegiate Chorale.
 He was the winner of the 2019 Seán Ó Riada Composition Contest for street after street alike, the 2019 West Cork Chamber Music Festival Contest for Sculpture VI, the San Francisco Choral Artists’ 2017 New Voices Project for The Garden (“arresting… intricate and intense” – San Francisco Classical Voice), and composed Zaira and Irene for the 2018 Huang Orchestra Commission from the University of Louisville.
 His work has also been programmed and recognized by New Music on the Bayou and the Institute for Choral Creativity.